 - Bring your camera and visit the Lake Tahoe Overlook on Mount Rose Hwy 431.

 - Picnic, fish, kayak, paddleboard, boat, relax, and explore Sand Harbor State Park.
-If you get hungry, you can enjoy Char Pit.

 - Enjoy The Soule Domain, a North Lake Tahoe favorite for upscale, intimate dining which deliciously combines style & romance with incredible food.